Steady Rogue 2!

 Conversely, maybe you could argue that gimbals have become a style – and styles fade, don’t they?

-Yes, gimbal video production offers affordable solutions to the type of camera movements video producers have wanted to make for a century.
+Yes, gimbal video production offers affordable solutions to the type of camera movement video producers have wanted to make for a century.
 Those movements, however, aren’t often as nuanced as the movements made on a tripod or slider.
 Gimbal smoothness is instantly identifiable in the finished product.
 A gimbal shot almost always makes the camera appear to float, relies on a wide-angle lens to make focusing easier and often features low or high angles that gimbals have unique access to.
 In other words, gimbal shots have a look.
 If that look doesn’t change, isn’t refined or doesn’t develop over time, the gimbal shot could face the same fate as the 70’s zoom, rarely seen today due to its dated affect.
 If that’s the case, then gimbals aren’t necessary, they are a luxury, one we perhaps shouldn’t be overly excited to embrace.